zecellomaster/the-projection-room/2021 MLS/2021 MLS Forecast.md

 How the forecast has altered over the course of the season.

 ![Chance to Win Supporters' Shield Over Time](https://raw.githubusercontent.com/zecellomaster/tprdatarepo/main/2020%20MLS/Win%20the%20Supporter's%20Shield%20Over%20Time%20%20OverTime.jpg)
+**Update (10/24/21)**: On 10/23, New England won the Supporter's Shield.
+As such, this visualization will no longer be updated.

 ![Chance to Win the MLS Cup Over Time](https://raw.githubusercontent.com/zecellomaster/tprdatarepo/main/2020%20MLS/Win%20the%20MLS%20Cup%20Over%20Time%20%20OverTime.jpg)